Your Child's Checkup: 15 Years

 - Encourage your teen to participate in a variety of activities, such as music, arts, sports, after-school clubs, and other activities of interest.

-- Talk about future .
+- Talk about future college or work plans.
 If your teen is struggling in school, investigate to find out if bullying, depression, a learning disability, or substance abuse is to blame.

-- Explain to your teen the dangers of , , and , inhalants, and other means to get high.
+- Explain to your teen the dangers of smoking, alcohol, and drugs, inhalants, and other means to get high.
 Praise your teen for abstaining from these activities.

 - Your daughter can visit the gynecologist between 13 and 15 years of age.
 This first visit typically does not involve a pelvic exam unless she is having problems.